pterodactyl/panel/.dev/docker/README.md

 ## Requirements
 This docker image requires some additional software to function.
 The software can either be provided in other containers (see the [docker-compose.yml](docker-compose.yml) as an example) or as existing instances.

 A mysql database is required.
-We recommend [this](https://hub.docker.com/_/mariadb/) image if you prefer to run it in a docker container.
+We recommend the stock [MariaDB Image](https://hub.docker.com/_/mariadb/) image if you prefer to run it in a docker container.
 As a non-containerized option we recommend mariadb.

 A caching software is required as well.
+We recommend the stock [Redis Image](https://hub.docker.com/_/redis/) image.
 You can choose any of the [supported options](#cache-drivers).

-You can provide additional settings using a custom `.env` file or by setting the appropriate environment variables.
+You can provide additional settings using a custom `.env` file or by setting the appropriate environment variables in the docker-compose file.

 ## Setup